stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 313_2021 Foreign payments.md

   approved by correspondence on the 2020-12-22.
   The text of ÍST TS-313 was submitted to IST for publication on 2021-02-02.

-  The wotk on ÍST TS was primarly funded by Íslandsbanki, Arion Banki and Landsbankinn, with participation by Alskil hf, Eignaumsjón hf, Payday ehf, Wise lausnir ehf and Seðlabanki Íslands.
+  The work on the ÍST TS was primarly funded by Íslandsbanki, Arion Banki and Landsbankinn, with participation by Alskil hf, Eignaumsjón hf, Payday ehf, Wise lausnir ehf and Seðlabanki Íslands.